52nd Street (Manhattan): In literature and popular culture

-The Twilight Zone, episode 32, A Passage for Trumpet, refers to the jazz clubs of 52nd Street.
+The Twilight Zone, episode 32, "A Passage for Trumpet", refers to the jazz clubs of 52nd Street.

-Van Morrison's 1972 song "Saint Dominic's Preview" includes the lyrics "And meanwhile we're over on a 52nd Street apartment / Socializing with the wino few".
+Van Morrison's 1972 song "Saint Dominic's Preview" includes the lyrics "And meanwhile we're over on a 52nd Street apartment/Socializing with the wino few".

+Daniel Okrent invented Rotisserie League Baseball, a form of fantasy baseball, in 1979.
+The name comes from the name of the restaurant, La Rôtisserie Française restaurant on New York City's East 52nd Street, where he first suggested the idea to his friends.